jmspit/dodo/src/DEVELOPER.md

   - `ca/root/ext/servers|clients/<commonname>.cert.pem`
   - `ca/root/ext/servers|clients/<commonname>.pkcs12`

-the former is the signed cerificate, and the latter a PKCS12 file containing the signed certificate and the trust chain, both the intermediate and root certificates used to sign ().
+the former is the signed certificate, and the latter a PKCS12 file containing the signed certificate and the trust chain, both the intermediate and root certificates used to sign ().